Floriannue/CORApy/readme.md

 ## Task
-Your task is to translate `ContSet`
+Your task is to translate `global functions`